obrobrio2000/Samsung-Quick-Share-4-All/README.md

-# Samsung Quick Share 4All
+# Samsung Quick Share 4 All
 This tiny script makes Samsung Quick Share working on non-Samsung Windows PCs by spoofing a registry value that the program checks when opening.
 This repository includes:
 - a .bat Batch version of the script (run as admin);